 Langton put the modern chapter divisions into place in around A.D.
 1227.
 The Wycliffe English Bible of 1382 was the first Bible to use this chapter pattern.
 Since the Wycliffe Bible, nearly all Bible translations have followed Langton’s chapter divisions.

-Later in A.D.
-1448, the Hebrew Old Testament was divided into verses by a Jewish rabbi by the name of Nathan Robert Estienne, who was also known as Stephanus, was the first to divide the New Testament into standard numbered verses, in 1555.
-Stephanus essentially used Nathan’s verse divisions for the Old Testament.
+The Hebrew Old Testament was divided into verses by a Jewish rabbi named Nathan in A.D.
+1448.
+Robert Estienne, who was also called Stephanus, was the first to divide the New Testament into standard numbered verses, in 1555.
+Stephanus used Nathan’s verse divisions for the Old Testament.

-Since that time, beginning with the Geneva Bible, the chapters and verses divisions employed by Stephanus have been accepted into nearly all the Bible versions.
+From that time, starting with the Geneva Bible, the chapter and verse divisions used by Stephanus have been used into almost all the different Bible versions.

 In His service,